ultravideo/uvgRTP/examples/README.md

 1. Parsing the bitstream into NAL units for RTP transmission
 2. Reconstructing the V3C bitstream from received NAL units

 Included below are example implementations of these processes and the session structure of uvgRTP for V-PCC transmission.
+You can download a suitable V-PCC test sequence [here](https://ultravideo.fi/uvgRTP_example_sequence_longdress.vpcc).

 [How to parse and transmit a V-PCC bitstream](v3c_sender.cc)